Warrenmang Vineyard and Resort

 We finished our evenings in the bar, reading, lingering over the last of the wine and rounded it off with hot chocolate before wandering up the hill to our cottage, very satisfied.

 On a Sunday morning, guests at the resort are treated to a tour of the cellars and further wine tasting.
 Day visitors can join in for a fee.
 It is very interesting to see all the vats and barrels and hear about the wine-making process.
 For example, the grapes for the Black Puma were crushed in open fermenters to ensure maximum colour and flavour extraction.
 The wine was then hand plunged twice daily on skins and then basket pressed, before being matured for over 30 months in French oak.
 Athalie was on hand to take our wine order – a mixed 6 of our favourite quality reds – and at a significant discount to resort guests.

-Next time we visit, Luigi and Athalie may be gone – they have reached the time to retire and the vineyard and resort are on the market.
+UPDATE 2019: Luigi and Athalie have gone – they have reached the time to retire and the vineyard and resort have been sold.
+Luigi’s wines can still be bought online.
 I hope the next winemaker can continue to produce such excellent wines.
 We wish Luigi and Athalie all the best for the future.